Our story

 Standardising Testing of Safety Knowledge

 There is a need for MR practitioners to be provided with an appropriate standard of MRI safety knowledge.
-To test those tasked with MRI safety responsibilities, the American Board of MR Safety (ABMRS) have set exams.
-MRI Safety Matters hosted the first two cohorts of these exams in Europe.
-This enabled standardised testing of MRI safety knowledge and the creation of MRI Safety credentialed professionals.
+To test the knowledge of those tasked with MRI safety responsibilities, the American Board of MR Safety (ABMRS) have set exams.
+MRI Safety Matters previously hosted the first two cohorts of these exams in Europe.
+This enabled standardised testing of such knowledge and the creation of MRI Safety credentialed professionals.

-The ABMRS have begun to administer their exams in an electronic format.
-The international MRSO, MRSE and MRMD exams are now available in certain Prometric testing centres in the UK and Ireland.
-For more information please see the ABMRS website and, for some pre-reading suggested by Barbara, look under the “ABMRS Exams” tab above.
+The ABMRS now administer their exams in an electronic format.
+The International MRSO, MRSE and MRMD exams are available in certain Prometric testing centres in the UK, Ireland and Canada.
+For more information please see the ABMRS website and, for some pre-reading suggestions and practical advice about sitting the International MRSO exam, created by Barbara, there’s a document that cna be downloaded under the “ABMRS Exams” tab above.

 Harmonisation of Incident Reporting